-- 54. (1) A regulated financial service provider shall provide to consumers, in its terms of business, information clearly setting out the basis on which the regulated financial service provider provides its regulated activities and such information shall include at least the following: - (a) the legal name, trading name, address, and contact details of the regulated financial service provider; - (b) if the regulated financial service provider is part of a group, the name of the group to which the regulated financial service provider belongs; - (c) confirmation that the regulated financial service provider is authorised, licensed or registered and the name of the competent authority that has authorised, licensed or registered it; - (d) a statement that it is subject to Bank codes of conduct and Bank regulations which the regulated financial service provider must comply with, which offer protection to consumers and which can be found on the Bank's website, specifying the website of the Bank for that purpose; - (e) a description of the regulated activities that the regulated financial service provider provides; - (f) if the regulated financial service provider acts as an intermediary, whether it provides a fair analysis of the market or a limited analysis of the market and an explanation of that type of service in a way that seeks to inform a consumer as to the nature and distinction between these forms of analysis; - (g) if the regulated financial service provider is tied for any of the regulated activities it provides, it shall specify -
+- 52. (1) A regulated entity shall provide to consumers, in its terms of business, information clearly setting out the basis on which the regulated entity provides its regulated activities and such information shall include at least the following: - (a) the legal name, trading name, address, and contact details of the regulated entity; - (b) if the regulated entity is part of a group, the name of the group to which the regulated entity belongs; - (c) confirmation that the regulated entity is authorised, licensed or registered and the name of the competent authority that has authorised, licensed or registered it; - (d) a statement that it is subject to Bank codes of conduct and Bank regulations which the regulated entity must comply with, which offer protection to consumers and which can be found on the Bank's website, specifying the website of the Bank for that purpose; - (e) a description of the regulated activities that the regulated entity provides; - (f) if the regulated entity acts as an intermediary, whether it provides a fair analysis of the market or a limited analysis of the market and an explanation of that type of service in a way that seeks to inform a consumer as to the nature and distinction between these forms of analysis; - (g) if the regulated entity is tied for any of the regulated activities it provides, it shall specify -

-- (i) the name of any financial service for which it is so tied, and - (ii) the name of the regulated financial service provider to which it is tied for the financial service concerned; - (h) a general statement of how charges are imposed by the regulated financial service provider itself and information on where the schedule of charges required pursuant to Regulation 70 is located; - (i) a summary of the regulated financial service provider's policy in relation to the identification and management of conflicts of interest; - (j) an outline of the action and remedies which the regulated financial service provider may take in the event of default by a consumer; - (k) a summary of the complaints procedure which is operated by the regulated financial service provider and available to a consumer; - (l) if the regulated financial service provider is a member of a statutory compensation scheme, the name of the scheme and the nature and level of protection available from the scheme; - (m) the date on which the terms of business came into effect and confirmation that they remain up to date. - (2) For the purposes of paragraph (1), a regulated financial service provider shall not include information setting out the basis on which the regulated financial service provider provides any activities that are not regulated activities.
+- (i) the name of any financial service for which it is so tied, and - (ii) the name of the regulated entity to which it is tied for the financial service concerned; - (h) a general statement of how charges are imposed by the regulated entity itself and information on where the schedule of charges required pursuant to Regulation 7068 is located; - (i) a summary of the regulated entity's policy in relation to the identification and management of conflicts of interest; - (j) an outline of the action and remedies which the regulated entity may take in the event of default by a consumer; - (k) a summary of the complaints procedure which is operated by the regulated entity and available to a consumer; - (l) if the regulated entity is a member of a statutory compensation scheme, the name of the scheme and the nature and level of protection available from the scheme; - (m) the date on which the terms of business came into effect and confirmation that they remain up to date. - (2) For the purposes of paragraph (1), a regulated entity shall not include information setting out the basis on which the regulated entity provides any activities that are not regulated activities. - (3) In this Regulation, "limited analysis of the market" means providing services on the basis of a limited number of contracts and product producers available on the market, that is to say, while not tied to one product producer the services are not provided on the basis of a fair analysis of the market.